 Scope of Coverage

-The web crawler might be set up to detect malicious behavior on a page by page or site by site basis, or it could look at individual web objects (e.g. embedded picture files), domain names, IP addresses or other grouping methods of units of crawling.
+The web crawler might be set up to detect malicious behavior on a page by page or site by site basis, or it could look at individual web objects (e.g. embedded picture files), domain names, IP addresses, or other grouping methods of units of crawling.

-For example, it used to be common that under a single domain name, a number of shared websites used a tilde to separate portions of a site into areas owned by individual users.
+For example, it used to be common that under a single domain name, many shared websites used a tilde to separate portions of a site into areas owned by individual users.
 So, http://www.example.com/users/~barney/demos/hack.htm is assumed to belong to user Barney, while http://www.example.com/users/~adam/index.htm is assumed to belong to user Adam.
 If something on Barney’s pages were determined to be malicious, that shouldn’t affect the area operated by Adam.

 Detecting in Real Time

-While the detection and presentation mechanisms can look for malicious activity during crawling and indexing, malicious activity can also be detected in real time.
+While the detection and presentation mechanisms can look for malicious activity during crawling and indexing, malicious activity can also be detected in real-time.
 That’s probably not a bad idea considering that web pages can change since the time they’ve been indexed.

 A real-time approach would have the presentation mechanism presenting links redirecting the user to a proxy that will dynamically detect and disinfect malicious web content.
-This pre-indexing, and real-time indexing could be combined.
+This pre-indexing and real-time indexing could be combined.

 Looking for malicious sites on pages indexed sounds like it could be a resources intensive process.
 Yet the McAfee study makes it sound like one that might be worth pursuing.